R1N4x/Wansview_Root/README.md

 This acts as "update" for the configuration, changes there will be persistent.

-You don't need to open your camera when using this way :)
+You don't need to open the front of your camera - just put in a prepared SD-Card.

 # /var/syscfg/